Skip to main content

 Coxinha (Coxinha)

-Teardrop-shaped dough filled with shredded chicken and spices, then breaded and deep-fried.
-A popular street food and snack, enjoyed throughout Brazil.
+Teardrop-shaped dough filled with shredded chicken and spices, breaded and deep-fried.
+You'll find it as a street snack all over Brazil.

 Allergens: